WHO WE ARE

 Since 2015, Venezuela has been facing a socio-economic and political crisis, causing more than 5.4 million people to flee the country.

 Venezuelans are the world’s second largest displaced population group, behind only Syrian refugees, who reach over 5.6 million people.
 Brazil has already received 264,000 Venezuelans (the 5th most welcoming country).

-To accommodate the migratory flow, there are 11 shelters in Boa Vista and 2 in Pacaraima, with a capacity of approximately 6,500 people.
+To accommodate the migratory flow, there are 11 shelters in Boa Vista and 2 in Pacaraima, with capacity to host over 7.8 thousand people.
 Despite great efforts, the measures taken have not been enough.
-It is estimated that over 4,000 refugees live on the streets and in abandoned buildings of Boa Vista, and many others are scattered around the state of Roraima.
+More than 3.2 thousand refugees live on occupancies, and many others on the streets.